We make our collections accessible online in lots of ways. This guide explains how.

 Information about what we hold

 Not all our catalogues and finding aids are online.
 If you can’t find what you are looking for please contact us.
-We are working to upload details of our Art Collections onto our catalogue.
-Currently the best way to search the collections is by visiting ArtUK.

 We also send details of our collections to several general and specialist databases: these allow you to search across lots of different museums, libraries and archives see our digital access FAQs.